Soham-Metha/LP1/README.md

 # LP1
 Lab practice Codes containing SP, OS and HCI.
 Code is written in C, organized across multiple files.
-Single File implementations can be found in `standalone_impls/`

 # Currently done: